sebastian/RefugeesOnRails-TeachingMaterials/README.md

 material for the first class in a folder called `class-1`, and the materials needed for the first workshop in `workshop-1`, etc.

+The current approach taken is to write the slides in markdown and have them generated into a [reveal.js](https://github.com/hakimel/reveal.js) slideshow using [pandoc](http://pandoc.org/).
+A utility script called `create-slides.sh` exist to automate the slide generation process.
+To create the slides for the first class, you would run it as: `./create-slides.sh class-1`.
+The slides will then be output as `./class-1/slides.html`

 # Contributing

 The teaching material can only get as good as we can collectively make it.